AB1908/CS-Books/Curriculum.md

 There are plenty more books than listed and more courses than I'd care to link.

-[1] - Widely regarded as an authoritative reference for Computer Organisation and Architecture.
+<a id="" href="#">^</a>1 - Widely regarded as an authoritative reference for Computer Organisation and Architecture.
 It is written by Turing Award winning Computer Scientists David Patterson and John Hennessy, but also assumes the reader is already well versed with concepts of Computer Architecture.
 For the beginner, [2] is widely recommended as _the_ book to start with.
 Used as a reference for

 - [CS146 at Harvard](http://www.eecs.harvard.edu/~dbrooks/cs146-spring2004/)

-[2] - [TYCS](https://teachyourselfcs.com/#architecture) recommends this excellent book (after going through **The Elements of Computing Systems** by Nishan and Schocken), as do I, for an introduction to the fundamental ideas of Computer Organisation and Architecture.
+<a id="" href="#">^</a>2 - [TYCS](https://teachyourselfcs.com/#architecture) recommends this excellent book (after going through **The Elements of Computing Systems** by Nishan and Schocken), as do I, for an introduction to the fundamental ideas of Computer Organisation and Architecture.
 It is extremely well written, has plenty of depth, and is built upon in [1] by the same authors.
 Used as a reference for

 - [CS 312 at UMSL](http://www.cs.umsl.edu/~sanjiv/classes/cs312/)
 - [ECE 411 at UI](https://ece.illinois.edu/academics/courses/profile/ECE411)